leodido/xvalidation/README.md

 4. `evaluator` to compute the performance statistics
 5. `aggregator` to average or generally aggregate the performance statistics of each fold

 Each of these handlers require a function with a well-defined signature that must be respected.
-Moreover, iImplementing hooks *2*, *3*, and *4* you can inherit fold informations from a `fold` environment.
+Moreover, implementing hooks *2*, *3*, and *4* you can inherit fold informations from a `fold` environment.

 `xvalidator` will take care of calling these hooks in the right way for each fold (with the exception of `aggregator` that is called at the end of the simulation).

 ## How to install

-Note that `xvalidation` is not yet available on CRAN, but you can install it and its dependecies with [devtools](https://github.com/hadley/devtools):
+Note that `xvalidation` is not yet available on CRAN, but you can install it and its dependencies with [devtools](https://github.com/hadley/devtools):

 ```R
 library(devtools)